Ergodic Theory on Stationary Random Graphs: Introduction

+The goal of this paper is not to prove striking new results, indeed much of the general results stated in this work are adaptations or variants of known results in the context of measured equivalence relations.
+Rather, we present them in a new and clear probabilistic framework which is of independent interest.
+We thus chose to focus on the Liouville property for graphs and its application to the UIPQ as main direction.
+However it is believable that larger parts of the theory of equivalence relations can be adapted to the random graph setting.
+In the last section, we also construct (Proposition \ref{counterexample}) a stationary and reversible random graph of subexponential growth which is planar and transient.
+This indicates that the theory of local limits of random planar graphs of bounded degree developped in \cite{BS01} can not be extended to the unbounded degree case in a straightforward manner. \\

 The paper is organized as follows.
-The remaining of this section is devoted to a formal definition of stationary and reversible random graphs.
-Section 2 links these concepts to previous works on unimodular random graphs and measured equivalence relations.
+The remainder of this section is devoted to a formal definition of stationary and reversible random graphs.
+Section 2 recalls the links between these concepts, unimodular random graphs and measured equivalence relations.
 The entropy technique is developed in Section 3.
 In Section 4 we explore under which conditions a stationary random graph is not reversible.
 The last section is devoted to applications and open problems.

-\textbf{Acknowledgments :} We are grateful to Pierre Pansu, Frederic Paulin and Damien Gaboriau for many stimulating discussions on measured equivalence relations.
-We also deeply thank Russell Lyons for comments on a early version of this work.